ianyepan/ianyepan.github.io/_posts/2021-05-13-edge-collections.md

 ## Concluding words

+Collections are cool and if you struggle with losing websites you wanted to read because you didn't want to overflow your bookmarks, you could consider trying it out.
 That's all I have for you today, hope you liked it!